- Office of Financial Aid

 - Identity/Statement of educational purpose

 University of Dayton students selected for verification will be notified via email to log in to Porches to determine which documents are needed.
-All requested documentation should be submitted to the Office of Financial Aid within 30 day of request.
+All requested documentation should be submitted within 30 days of request.
 Failure to do so may result in the reduction and/or cancellation of any need-based federal, state, or university aid.

 The verification worksheet is used to verify tax filing status of the student and parents (if dependent), self-reported household size and household number in college.
 Select the form for the academic year for which you have been selected.

 Acceptable IRS Documentation